Graph inverse semigroups: their characterization and completion: Completion: the Cuntz-Krieger semigroups

-If $G$ has the additional property that the in-degree of each vertex is either 0 or at least 2, then the homomorphism $\delta$ is injective. \end{proposition} \begin{proof} By Lemma~3.4, the semigroup $CK_{G}$ is orthogonally complete.
-The homomorphism $\delta$ is injective if and only if the Lenz arrow relation is equality.
-Since $P_{G}$ is unambiguous and $E^{\ast}$-unitary, it follows by Lemma~3.1 that the semilattice of idempotents of $P_{G}$ must be $0$-disjunctive.
-By Lemma~2.15(2) this means that the in-degree of each vertex of $G$ is either 0 or at least 2. \end{proof}
+\end{enumerate} \end{theorem} \begin{proof} (1).
+The semigroup $CK_{G}$ is a distributive inverse semigroup by the above proposition.
+The homomorphism $\xi$ is injective if and only if the Lenz arrow relation is equality.
+But $P_{G}$ is unambiguous and $E^{\ast}$-unitary, and it follows by Proposition~\ref{prop: separative} that the semilattice of idempotents of $P_{G}$ must be $0$-disjunctive.
+By part (2) of Lemma~\ref{le: compactness}, this means that the in-degree of each vertex of $G$ is either 0 or at least 2.
+The claim on maximal idempotents follows from part (3) of Lemma~\ref{le: properties_of_covers}.